 I was forced to confront the fact that the only way to ensure that I completed my charity walk of the Pennine Way with camping equipment and without support was to bring my pack weight down, which involved a complete re-think.
 I therefore did a lot of research and invested in some new kit for this hike.

-The most useful piece of ultralight wisdom I would like to pass on to walkers who want to reduce their pack weight, is to focus on the “big three” items:
+The most useful piece of ultralight wisdom I would like to pass on to walkers who want to reduce their pack weight, is to focus on the “big three” items first:

 - Sleeping system (Bag and mat)